-- considering management's approach to estimating guarantee costs through the use of a stochastic simulation of future financial market performance; - assessing the reasonableness of the economic assumptions by reference to market data; and - assessing the reasonableness of the mortality and lapse assumptions by reference to experience investigations carried out by management as part of the annual assumption setting process.
+- considering management's approach to estimating guarantee costs by reference to changes in economic conditions, the company's historical experience and our knowledge of the life assurance industry; - assessing the reasonableness of the economic assumptions by reference to market data; and - assessing the reasonableness of the mortality and lapse assumptions by reference to experience investigations carried out by management as part of the annual assumption setting process.

 We reviewed management's analysis of the provision movements which involve comparison with stress tests, sensitivity analysis and the company's hedging strategy.
 We also: